Tips from the community to help you cope with being stuck at home

-The UK has been put on lockdown to help slow down the spread of coronavirus, meaning that we’re only allowed to leave the house if we absolutely have to – to go food shopping, for example – and that we can’t meet up with any friends or family who we don’t already live with.
+The UK has been put on lockdown again to help slow down the spread of coronavirus, meaning we should only leave the house if we absolutely have to – to go food shopping, for example – and that we can’t visit friends or family we don’t already live or have a support bubble with.

-So by staying at home you’re doing a truly great thing and really helping out – but what about the impact that social isolation can have on your mental health?
+You can read the most current government announcements and NHS guidance to learn more.
+But basically, by staying at home you’re doing a truly responsible thing and really helping out – but what about the impact that social isolation can have on your mental health?
 This is a tough time for lots of people, but there are little things you can do to feel better – here are a few ways that TSR members are coping.

 Turn off the news

 Yes it’s good to be aware of what’s going on, but there’s a pretty relentless stream of coronavirus news out there at the moment, and overloading on all that doom and gloom can get really stressful really quickly.

 Perhaps think about whether you need to be checking the news more than once or twice a day, and then limit yourself accordingly.

 “My parents have been watching BBC news 24/7 lately and I've barely seen anything at all on there that isn't about the coronavirus.
 It is definitely stressing me out more than it should be,” says TSR member GreenCub.

 “Stop listening to the news so often, I beg,” says Parties, while CoffeeAndPolitics agrees that “I have to turn off the news, otherwise it’s just too much to bear.”

 Of course, you should definitely stay connected to your friends – but endlessly scrolling through your social media feeds isn’t necessarily the best way to do it.
 Do you really want to read your second cousin’s ex-boyfriend’s conspiracy theory-heavy status updates or would it be better for your mental health to log off for a while?